BND Hamburger Icon

 Open row

-Many entrepreneurs with a product to sell have fantasized about seeing it featured in a popular movie, TV show, or even a viral social media post.
-Not only is it a major milestone to see your product on the screen, but it can also influence consumer buying decisions.
+Many entrepreneurs with a product to sell have fantasized about seeing it featured in a movie, TV show or viral social media post.
+Not only is it a major milestone to see your merchandise on the screen, but it can also influence consumer buying decisions.

-Shaw’s product not only made it into the movie, but was also used in the promotional poster.
+Sarah Shaw also used product placement productively.
+The former handbag designer’s product was featured in the movie “Legally Blonde” and was also used in the promotional poster.
 Before she knew it, Shaw’s purse was carried by retailers, including Nordstrom, which promoted it with a copy of the movie poster as a free gift.

-Shaw offered Business News Daily readers some tips on how to handle product placement on their own:
+Shaw, now the owner of Sarah Shaw Consulting, offered Business News Daily readers tips on how to handle product placement:

 • The easiest products to get into movies or on TV are clothing, accessories and shoes.
 An actor wearing your product is also going to get you a bigger bang when you approach the press or stores.
 The second easiest is a prop or set dressing item.